Tiffany Chapel

 The Tiffany Chapel is a chapel interior designed by Louis Comfort Tiffany and created by the Tiffany Glass and Decorating Company.
-First installed for the 1893 World's Columbian Exposition in Chicago, the chapel was later moved to the Cathedral of St. John the Divine in New York City, then re-acquired by Tiffany in 1916 and displayed in his own home.
-After the chapel was dismantled in 1949, parts were sold and the remaining portions were put on display at the Charles Hosmer Morse Museum of American Art in Winter Park, Florida in April 1999.
+First installed for the 1893 World's Columbian Exposition in Chicago, the chapel was later moved to the Cathedral of St. John the Divine in New York City, then re-acquired by Louis Tiffany in 1916 and displayed at his own home.
+It was dismantled in 1949, and parts of it were sold.
+Fifty years later, the remaining portions were on display at the Charles Hosmer Morse Museum of American Art in Winter Park, Florida.

 Description

 Created in a Byzantine-Romanesque style, the Tiffany chapel consists of complementing interior elements that include a marble and white glass altar in front of six carved arches each supported by two double columns all on an elevated mosaic platform.
 A cross stands on the altar between two pairs of candles.
 The reredos displays a pair of peacocks - symbols of eternal life - under a crown in a Favrile glass mosaic.
 On the left front is the ambo flanked by two candlesticks.
 Off to the right is the baptistry its front bordered by four columns and its back showing the large colored glass "Field of Lilies" window repeating the columnar pattern.
 The globe-shaped baptismal font is sitting on a hexagonal columned base in the center of the baptistry.
 From the ceiling of the chapel hangs an electrified ten by eight foot emerald glass chandelier in the shape of a cross.
 Windows in the chapel show Tiffany glasswork built on the mosaic system displaying Christian themes including Christ Blessing the Evangelists and The Story of the Cross.
 Furnishings include wooden benches.
 In the museum, the chapel occupies an 1082 sqft area.